 You may like to bookmark this post now, so you can access our advice quickly when you need the information fast.
 You will feel more confident about the situation after you have been able to make a good start.

-How to Locate Missing Family Members with a Data Base
+How to Locate Missing Family Members in Australia with a Data Base

 We suggest you prepare a computer file, so you can store the information securely and be able to transmit it instantly to anybody trying to help.
 If the following list is challenging, collect whatever information you can lay your hands on.
 We thank the Australian Federal Police for contributing to this list: